Originally published: Jan 15, 2014

 Atomic design gives us the ability to traverse from abstract to concrete.
 Because of this, we can create systems that promote consistency and scalability while simultaneously showing things in their final context.
 And by assembling rather than deconstructing, we’re crafting a system right out of the gate instead of cherry picking patterns after the fact.

-We’re fortunate that Brad is giving a daylong workshop at this year's UXIM in Denver, April 7-9.
+We’re fortunate that Brad is giving a daylong workshop at this year’s UXIM in Salt Lake City, April 13–15.
 He’ll show you how your design team can establish a practical foundation to make flexible, adaptive UIs.
 Learn more about Brad’s workshop, Using Atomic Design to Create Responsive Interfaces.

 Brad is known for his work in designing responsive sites for huge content sites such as Entertainment Weekly and TechCrunch.
 He’s also the creator of the super-popular resources This is Responsive, Pattern Lab, and WTFMobileWeb.
 Learn more about the atomic man on Twitter by following @brad_frost.